robertdstein/pheonix/README.md

 Make sure not to miss the `--recurse-submodules` flag, as this is required to download the `gwemopt` submodule.

 Sometimes, if you are using a conda environment, you might need to run `poetry install` twice.
+If you still have problems, try installing troublesome packages with `conda`, and then do `pip install -e .` instead of `poetry install`.

-Note for ARM-based macs: The install of `fiona` might fail if you do not have [gdal](https://gdal.org/) installed.
+Note for ARM-based macs: The installation of `fiona` might fail if you do not have [gdal](https://gdal.org/) installed.
 In that case, consider using a `conda` and running `conda install -c conda-forge gdal` before running `poetry install`.

 If you want to generate movies, you also need to install `ffmpeg`, which you can do via `brew install ffmpeg` or `conda install -c conda-forge ffmpeg`.